 The draper speed sensor position is set at the factory, but it may require adjustment if problems occur with the draper speed system or when replacing sensor components.
 Check the draper speed sensor position prior to making any adjustments.
-Refer to 5.10.1 Checking Draper Speed Sensor Position, page 215.
+Refer to 5.10.1 Checking Draper Speed Sensor Position, page 220.

-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.